SumiSastri/dev-blogs/docs/browser-engines/part5-browsers-rendering-engine.md

 JavaScript is now given priority as it can change the page dynamics and structure.

-If these JavaScript files have to be fetched server-side via Application Programming Interfaces (APIs) then this becomes a major performance issue as the page could take several seconds to load as this action is completed.
+If these JavaScript files have to be fetched server-side via application programming interfaces (APIs) then this becomes a major performance issue as the page could take several seconds to load as this action is completed.

 Therefore much of the JavaScript actions are run with asynchronous code blocks.